2012 (Ruff Sqwad EP)

-2012 is an EP by grime supergroup Ruff Sqwad.
-It was released on 24 January 2012 by Takeover Entertainment as a free downloadable EP prior to the release of Ruff Sqwad's third solo studio album, Guns and Roses Volume.
-3.
+2012 is an EP by grime music collective Ruff Sqwad.
+It was released on 24 January 2012 by Takeover Entertainment for free download.
+The project was intended as a precursor to the group's third studio album Guns and Roses Volume 3, which was then slated for a late 2012 release but was ultimately scrapped.

 The EP's cover art is a cyberart image of interstellar medium and estrasolar system coordinates, formatted curvilinear coordinates in grey with the color blue as a background.

-The "2012 EP" is marked as the group's build up to their third studio album, Guns and Roses Volume 3, due to be released near the end of 2012 on Takeover Entertainment.

 Background and recording

-The "2012 EP" came after the success of the song "Mario Balotelli", which was included on Tinchy Stryder's fifth extended play, The Wish List (2011).
-Ruff Sqwad recorded 12 tracks with the sounds having Tinchy Stryder written all over them, and has been compared to Tinchy Sttryder's second studio album Catch 22 (2009).
+The 2012 EP came after the success of the song "Mario Balotelli", which was included on Tinchy Stryder's fifth extended play, The Wish List (2011).
+It includes guest appearances from prominent grime artists Jme and D Double E.

-Ruff Sqwad collaborated with JME of Boy Better Know and D Double E of the Newham Generals on the EP.

 Reception

-The MTV News stated that with the 2012 EP, "nobody likes change, and it seems like they’ve stuck to a formula that they know works.
+Reviewing the project for MTV News, Maz Khan noted its sonic similarities to previous Ruff Sqwad projects, remarking that "it seems like they’ve stuck to a formula that they know works.
 So, regardless of the fact that it may sound a little 2010/11, it’s a sturdy offering scattered with beats that will make you bop your head and lyrics that will make you rewind from time to time".